MARINE BIOPROSPECTION: WHAT IS THAT?

 Think of chemical profiling as creating a detailed ID card for each marine compound we discover.
 Scientist use powerful tools to decode the exact molecular makeup of these natural substances – like reading their unique fingerprints.

-This process reveals everything about a compound’s structure and properties.
-Through which we can answer with precision if this specific molecule is similar to any other known molecules or if it has some special potencially useful feature.
+This process reveals everything about a compund’s structure and properties.
+Through wich we can answer with process if this specific molecule is similar to any other known molecules or if it has some special potencially useful feature.

-The knowledge we gain builds a drowing library of marine compounds.
+The knowledge we gain builds a drowning library of marine compounds.
 This database becomes a treasure map for future discoveries, potencially leading to new medicines, sustainable materials, or green chemestry solutions.

 Step 6